Average reading time: over 10 minutes

 The introduction of a second material introduces a vulnerability: the possibility of delaminating the bio page and accessing the personalization data it contains, as indicated below.

-Lines of UV ink can be used to spot better any replacement of the passport bio page in the booklet.
+Lines of UV ink can be used to spot better any replacement of the booklet's passport bio page.

 Best passport bio page hinge: what's the answer?